 results

-EXAMPLE: In this example, the run.files property is stored in the file C:\logs\scantool.files.sarif and run.results is divided into the files C:\logs\scantools.results-1.sarif and C:\logs\scantools.results-2.sarif.
+EXAMPLE 1: In this example, the run.files property is stored in the file C:\logs\scantool.files.sarif-external-properties and run.results is divided into the files C:\logs\scantools.results-1.sarif-external-properties and C:\logs\scantools.results-2.sarif-external-properties.

 { # A run object.